Psychomotor agitation

 Psychomotor agitation is a symptom in various disorders and health conditions.
-It is characterized by unintentional and purposeless motions and restlessness, often but not always accompanied by emotional distress.
+It is characterized by unintentional and purposeless motions and restlessness, often but not always accompanied by emotional distress and is always an indicative for admission.
 Typical manifestations include pacing around, wringing of the hands, uncontrolled tongue movement, pulling off clothing and putting it back on, and other similar actions.
 In more severe cases, the motions may become harmful to the individual, and may involve things such as ripping, tearing, or chewing at the skin around one's fingernails, lips, or other body parts to the point of bleeding.
 Psychomotor agitation is typically found in various mental disorders, especially in psychotic and mood disorders.
 It can be a result of drug intoxication or withdrawal.
 It can also be caused by severe hyponatremia.
-The middle-aged and the elderly are more at risk to express it.
+People with existing psychiatric disorders and men under the age of 40 are at a higher risk of developing psychomotor agitation.

 Psychomotor agitation overlaps with agitation generally, such as agitation in predementia and dementia; see Agitation (dementia) for details.

 Signs and symptoms

 People experiencing psychomotor agitation may feel the following emotions or do the following actions.
-Some of these actions are not inherently bad or maladaptive, but they can have maladaptively excessive versions.
-For example, self-hugging can be therapeutically advisable, but self-hugging as a component of a set of motor agitation movements is a sign of psychomotor agitation.
+Some of these actions are not inherently harmful, but may be evaluated as psychomotor agitation as these symptoms may escalate and become dangerous.